Telecom Billing - Pre-Paid vs Post-Paid

 During the call, gateway monitors the call so that the user do not exceed the maximum allowable call duration.

 When the call is over, the gateway sends the actual call duration to the prepaid billing system, which then calculates the actual call cost and updates the account balance, decreasing the remaining balance.

-Following figure shows the general prepaid billing scenario:
+The following figure shows the general prepaid billing scenario −

-Prepaid billing process involves following important steps along with account information gathering and updating account after the call is completed.
+Prepaid billing process involves the following important steps along with account information gathering and updating account after the call is completed −

 Authenticating − Authentication is the process of verifying that a user is who he or she claims to be.
 The user supplies a user ID and an authentication credential, such as a password.
 The system accepts these as inputs and verifies that the user is valid and has access to the system.

 Authorizing − Authorization is the process of verifying what an authenticated user is allowed to do.
 Generally, Remote Access Dial In User Server (RADIUS) protocol is used to limit access to the system to registered and authorized customers.